genner-lab/meta-fish-lib/README.md

 ### search GenBank ###
 # argument "-q" [2000] is the max search batch query length (in characters)
 #     the maximum search query length allowed by NCBI is 2500
-#     bigger queries will be faster, but more prone to server errors
+#     bigger queries will be faster, but can be more prone to server errors
+#     conversely, many small queries can also result in server errors by increasing the individual chances that one will fail
 # argument "-t" [4] is the number of processing threads to run in parallel
 #     more threads are faster, but more prone to errors by overloading the server with requests
 #     most laptops and desktops are hyperthreaded with two virtual CPUs (threads) for each physical CPU (cores)